Rosa Klebb: Legacy

-Rosa Klebb was one of two inspirations (the other being Irma Bunt) for the character of Frau Farbissina from the Austin Powers series.
+Along with Irma Bunt (Ilse Steppat) from On Her Majesty's Secret Service (1969), Rosa Klebb was an inspiration for the character of Frau Greta Farbissina (Mindy Sterling) from the Austin Powers series.

 Rosa Klebb's shoe blade has been featured in other films.
-It is used by Jade Fox in Crouching Tiger, Hidden Dragon, Ichi in Ichi the Killer, James West in Wild Wild West, the Joker in The Dark Knight, Oleg Vasilyevich Orlov in Salt, and Gary "Eggsy" Unwin in Kingsman: The Secret Service.
-It was also referenced in the Family Guy episode "Mr. and Mrs. Stewie" and parodied in the Peter Sellers film The Pink Panther Strikes Again.
+It is used by Jade Fox (Cheng Pei-pei) in Crouching Tiger, Hidden Dragon (2000), Ichi (Nao Ōmori) in Ichi the Killer (2001), James West (Will Smith) in Wild Wild West (1999), the Joker (Heath Ledger) in The Dark Knight (2008), Oleg Vasilyevich Orlov (Daniel Olbrychski) in Salt (2010) and Gary "Eggsy" Unwin (Taron Egerton) in Kingsman: The Secret Service (2014).
+It was also referenced in the 2012 Family Guy 10th season episode "Mr. and Mrs. Stewie" and parodied in the Peter Sellers film The Pink Panther Strikes Again (1976).

-A pair of Rosa Klebb's shoes can also be seen in Q's underground headquarters in the 2002 Bond film Die Another Day, along with other historic gadgets from Bond films, marking the 40th anniversary of the series.
+A pair of Rosa Klebb's shoes can also be seen in Q (John Cleese)'s underground headquarters in the 2002 Bond film Die Another Day, along with other historic gadgets from Bond films, marking the 40th anniversary of the series.
 It is also included in the video for Madonna's "Die Another Day", the title track of the film, in which two versions of Madonna fight and kill each other, and the "Good Madonna" uses her shoe blade to disarm the "Bad Madonna".

 In the 2010 reimagining of the video game GoldenEye 007, the weapon that was named "Klobb" in the original game (originally named after designer Ken Lobb) has had its name changed to "Klebb".
 Klebb herself is also a playable character in the game's multiplayer component.

 Reception

-Klebb was also included in a list of the top ten Bond villains by The Times in 2008.
+Rosa Klebb was also included in a list of the top ten Bond villains by The Times in 2008.
 Lisa Funnell described her as one of "the most dangerous female villains of the decade".

-Elisabeth Ladenson wrote that she is one of "two memorable lesbians" from Fleming's Bond novels (the other being Pussy Galore).
-Ladenson notes that Klebb's character, a butch and unattractive design, whom Fleming's himself characterized in the novel as "the oldest and ugliest whore in the world", can be seen as "dig at Iron Curtain femininity, the sort of joke that endured until recently in digs at Eastern European female athletes".
+Elisabeth Ladenson wrote that she is one of "two memorable lesbians" from Ian Fleming's Bond novels (the other being Pussy Galore).
+Ladenson notes that Klebb's character, a butch and unattractive design, can be seen as a "dig at Iron Curtain femininity, the sort of joke that endured until recently in digs at Eastern European female athletes".
 She also notes that her portrayal in the novel is more feminine than in the film.
 Lastly, using Melanie Klein's object relations theory, Ladenson suggests that Klebb's can be seen as the "bad mother" type of associative character.

 Lauren Spungen criticized the portrayal of homosexuality in the characters of Klebb and Galore, arguing that the "battle between heterosexuality and homosexuality" is a metaphor for the battle of "good and evil".
-Her unwanted advances of Bond's love interest, Tatiana Romanova and other characterization make Klebb "foreign and not relatable, allowing further dehumanization".
+Her unwanted advances towards Bond's love interest, Tatiana Romanova and other characterization make Klebb "foreign and not relatable, allowing further dehumanization".